 NEACOL BOARD POSITION DESCRIPTION

-A Board members serves a two-year term and is eligible for reappointment.
+A Board members serves a three-year (3) term and is eligible for reappointment.

 There are five primary responsibilities as a voting member of the NEACOL board: